supreethr23/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_06_Upgrade_and_migrate_Windows Server.md

 1. On the **Create an Azure VM with a new AD Forest** page, select **Review + create**, and then select **Create**.

-   > **Note**: Wait for the deployment to complete before you proceed to the next task.
+   ** Note**: Please wait for the deployment to complete before you go ahead with the next task.
 This might take about 15 minutes.

    > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:
    > - If you receive a success message, you can proceed to the next task.